 I decided to order the Hayashi rice with mushrooms.
 The mushrooms are cooked in a delicious red wine sauce and it comes with a salad.

-For dessert, as I could not decide between crème brûlée or tiramisu I ordered both.
-I didn’t eat both the same night, even though it was tempting.
+For dessert, I could not decide between crème brûlée or tiramisu.
+So I ordered both!
+I didn’t eat them the same night, even though it was tempting.
 So I got the tiramisu to take-out and eat it the next day while exploring the area near Meiji Jinju shrine.

 Ain Soph along with T’s Tan Tan is also on my list of favorite vegan restaurants in Japan.
 You should definitely not miss it.